pmrobotics/ftcgems/docs/source/topics/xt30-power/index.rst

 Notes
 -----

-If substituting other lever wire connectors, make sure they are rated for at least 20 amps of current.
+If substituting lever wire connectors other than WAGO, make sure they are rated for at least 20 amps of current.

 Topic pages
 -----------